Jeffrey Epstein Found Injured And Semi-Conscious In New York Jail Cell

-Accused sex trafficker Jeffrey Epstein was found injured and in a fetal position in his cell at a Manhatten jail on Wednesday, according to NBC News.
+Accused sex trafficker Jeffrey Epstein was found injured and in a fetal position in his cell at a Manhattan jail on Wednesday, according to NBC News.

 The wealthy sex offender was said to have been semi-conscious with injuries to his neck when he was found.